 DISCUSSION

-In this study, we clarified that bilirubin levels may be used as a prognostic indicator in CRC patients.
+In this study, we demonstrated that bilirubin levels may be used as a prognostic indicator in CRC patients.
 Higher TBIL and UCB levels were negatively correlated with 3-year survival in CRC.
-TBIL may be used as a protective prognostic indicator in patients with gastric cancer.
+TBIL may be used as a protective prognostic indicator in patients with CRC.

 Bilirubin is a product of secondary catabolism of haemoglobin, which is released during the breakdown of aging red blood cells.
 Bilirubin is present in the circulation mainly in the form of TBIL, direct bilirubin, and UCB[6].
 Although abnormally high concentrations of bilirubin are considered harmful, mildly to moderately elevated serum bilirubin concentrations can act as a potent endogenous anti-oxidant with anti-inflammatory, anti-oxidant, and anti-proliferative effects through the process of oxidation of bilirubin itself to biliverdin[7].
 Recent evidence suggests that mildly elevated levels of bilirubin, a novel metabolic hormone, may have a protective role in cardiovascular disease and cancer[8].
 Several studies have shown a close relationship between serum bilirubin levels and digestive system tumours.
 Sun et al[9] found that low TBIL levels were associated with poor prognosis in gastric cancer, but other studies have shown that high levels of TBIL are a risk factor for poor tumour prognosis[10].